danivenk/UVA_Minor-Programming_Programming-Project/DESIGN.md

 Line_type refers to the type of vehicles using this line (Metro, Train, Tram, Bus etc.)

 ## Database
-The database will be constructed using SQLAlchemy, I think I'll construct it myself.
-Since the things I've found are more then what I want and separated over multiple places.
-The transport network I'll be using is intially the metro network of Amsterdam (GVB) as it is quite simple, later I could change this to a more complicated system.
-Like Tram-Metro of GVB or Metro network of NYC.
+The database will be constructed using SQLAlchemy.
+I'll be using the train network of Hankyū Electric Railways in Ōsaka, Japan.
+Since I haven't found a good api to use, I'm going to construct the database myself.

+#### Info about the used network
+The train network of Hankyū Electric Railways contains 3 main lines with branchlines, the Kōbe Main Line, the Takarazuka Main Line and the Kyōto Main Line.
+On these lines serveral different rail services run.
+These are for example: Local, Rapid, Limited Express and more.